GOvEy1nw/parakeet-tdt-0.6b-v2-SRT-GUI/README.md

 ## System Requirements

   * Python 3.12.2 or higher, to ensure compatibility with the latest NeMo library.
-  * **FFmpeg**: Used for audio/video decoding, encoding, and format conversion. **Must be installed separately and added to the system's PATH environment variable.**
   * NVIDIA GPU (recommended for acceleration, requires CUDA drivers).
 It can also run on a CPU if no GPU is present, but it will be very slow.

 ## Simplified Installation Steps (Windows)